aakuooop/basic_finite_difference/README.md

 in this book in great detail.
 Go to page 60 to learn about the different schemes used in these codes.

 # Elliptic
-1. Elliptic/problem1 folder contains the code written for the example problem for elliptic problem (Page No. 167) from Chapter 5 of the textbook "Computational Fluid Dynamics Vol - I " by Hoffmann and Chiang.
+1. Elliptic/problem1 folder contains the code written for the application problem for elliptic problem (Page No. 167) from Chapter 5 of the textbook "Computational Fluid Dynamics Vol - I " by Hoffmann and Chiang.
 Different methods such as point Gauss-Siedel iteration method, line Gauss-Siedel, PSOR, LSOR, Alternation Direction Implicit (ADI) method and AADI are used to solve the 2D steady heat conduction equation.
 Go to page 152 of this book for detailed explanation and formulation of these methods.
+2. Elliptic/problem2 folder contains the code written for other example problems (Problem 5.1,5.2 & 5.3 denoted in the code as P5_1,P5_2 and P5_3 respectively, Page No. 175) from Chapter 5 of the above mentioned book.